Why has Trump restricted visas from Chad? Experts are puzzled

 The new presidential order renews restrictions on five of the six countries previously targeted — Iran, Libya, Somalia, Syria and Yemen — and adds North Korea, Venezuela and Chad.
 Sudan has dropped off the list.

-“It’s a head-scratcher and also strange for diplomatic reasons,” Michael Shurkin, a senior political scientist at analysts RAND Corporation, said.
+“It’s a head-scratcher and also strange for diplomatic reasons,” Michael Shurkin, a senior political scientist at the RAND Corporation, said.
 “In terms of security, Chad is actually relatively capable.”

-Out of all the countries in the Sahel, as this area of Africa is known, Chad has a reasonably close partnership with the U.S.
+Out of all the countries in the Sahel, as that area of Africa is known, Chad has a reasonably close partnership with the U.S.

 It has cooperated extensively in the fight against terror, and specifically against the African terror group Boko Haram.
 This summer, Chad hosted for the third time a 20-nation military exercise, organized by the U.S. African Command, aimed at strengthening local security forces.
 And the U.S. recently opened a new $300 million embassy in the capital, N’Djamena.